 Best Nearby Restaurants & Bars

-At the Bali Collection mall, 600m south via the beach, road, or shuttle bus, are:
+- At the Bali Collection mall, 600m south via the beach or road, are:

-- Bebek Bengil Dirty Duck Diner – Famous Ubud-based institution for crispy duck.
+Bebek Bengil Dirty Duck Diner – Shady, breezy, and comfortable seating.
+Famous for crispy roast duck, but other options are available (primarily Indonesian).

 - Museum Pasifika – Impressive museum within the resort.
 Definitely worth visiting for the vast selection of arts and crafts from across Asia and the Pacific region.